 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-On the day of the party, all I had to do was to prepare the library themed snacks!
-Last year I threw my daughter a princess party complete with themed food, so I wanted to do themed food again for this year’s book birthday party.
+On the day of the party, all I had to do was prepare the library-themed snacks!
+(Last year I threw my daughter a princess party complete with themed food, so I wanted to do themed food again for this year’s book birthday party.)

 First off, I started with Green Egg Sandwiches and Ham (and Cheese) Sandwiches to go with the book Green Eggs and Ham.

 The other main dish was Pupperoni (and cheese also) Pizzas based on Clifford the Big Red Dog.

-Book Related Snacks and Sides
+Book-Related Snacks and Sides

 I had Chocolate Teddy Grahams to go with the book Brown Bear, Brown Bear, What Do You See?

 I also made a red balloon using cucumber slices and cherry tomatoes based on the book Goodnight Moon.

-To add more vegetables to the meal, I added a plate of carrots for the Runaway Bunny.
+Next, to add more vegetables to the meal, I added a plate of carrots for the Runaway Bunny.

 As eye doctors, my husband and I promote all eye-related books, so we had to include The Eye Book by Dr. Seuss.

 Book Themed Desserts

-First off, I made chocolate peanut butter oatmeal cookies to look like cow patties and pair with the book Moo Baa La La La.
+First off, I made chocolate peanut butter oatmeal cookies to look like cow patties and paired them with the book Moo Baa La La La.

 I was running short on time and didn’t puree the strawberries, and alas, my punch was not super fuschia.
 You win some, you lose some as a parent, and this was sort of a loss.

 Book Birthday Cake

 For the cake, I made a book birthday cake out of two 9×13 vanilla cakes that I had frosted together on top of each other.

 Since I’m not the world’s greatest cake decorator, I opted not to do a fondant sheet on top of the book cake because it would be just my luck that I screwed it up right before the party and ended up with no cake at all.

 Anyway, after I frosted the book cake, I used a pink pouch of premade fondant to make a K and a few little hearts.

-In the next couple weeks, I’m going to work on getting some more details of the rest of her party posted.
+In the next couple of weeks, I’m going to work on getting some more details of the rest of her party posted.